offconvex/offconvex.github.io/_posts/2020-10-21-intrinsicLR.md

 CIFAR10 containing 1000 images with full-batch GD (without momentum).
 ResNet can easily get to 100% training accuracy but then veers off.
 When WD is turned off at epoch 30000 it converges.

- Note that WD plays a crucial role in this effect since without WD the SGD moves away from the origin ([Arora et al., 2018](https://arxiv.org/abs/1812.03981)) and parameter norm increases monotonically.
+ Note that WD plays a crucial role in this effect since without WD the parameter norm increases monotonically ([Arora et al., 2018](https://arxiv.org/abs/1812.03981)) which implies SGD moves away from the origin at all times.

 Savvy readers might wonder whether using a smaller LR could fix this issue.
 Unfortunately, getting close to the origin is unavoidable because once the gradient gets small,  WD will dominate the dynamics and decrease the norm at a geometric rate, causing the gradient to rise again due to the scale invariance!
 (This happens so long as the gradient gets arbitrarily small, but not actually zero, as is the case in practice.)